Emerald Sky cruising the Rhine. * Photo: Emerald Waterways

 Included features: Most excursions (one for almost every port) including gratuities, biking and hiking tours, independent use of bicycles, plus transfers, pre-paid on-board gratuities, beer, wine and soft drinks with lunch and dinner, continental breakfast served in cabins, bottles water in cabins, WiFi.
 More in-depth excursions are available at an extra cost.

-Itineraries: Thus far the 8- to 11-day itineraries cover the Rhine, Moselle, Main and Danube, Dutch and Belgian waterways, and new for 2017, the French combination of the Rhone and Soane when the EMERALD LIBERTE arrives.
-Also in 2017, Portugal’s Douro will be added with the EMERALD RADIANCE.
+Itineraries: Thus far the 8- to 11-day itineraries cover the Rhine, Moselle, Main and Danube, Dutch and Belgian waterways, and new for 2017, the French combination of the Rhone and Soane when the EMERALD LIBERTE arrived.
+Also in 2017, Portugal’s Douro was added with the EMERALD RADIANCE.
 Some cruises include an initial hotel stay and others not.
 A Bucharest-to-Nuremburg cruise tour lasts 17 days.
 The cruising season may begin as early as March for some itineraries and ends in October, while the final 15-day Amsterdam-Budapest cruise extends into late November.
 Consider either combing two river cruises for a longer European stay, or if feeling independent, add city stays before and/or after the river portion in Amsterdam, Paris, Nice, Lisbon, Madrid, Budapest or Munich.
 If booked through the line, transfers will be included.

 Why Go?
 A European river cruise introduces you in the space of a week or so to several different cultures, long histories, and scenic delights with one unpacking and one packing chore.
 Asian river cruising is the least stressful way to see diverse culturally-rich countries.